totol15/CTF-Writeups/SpookyCTF_2025/pwn_detonation.md

 We can scroll up a little and see that there are two variables `countdown` and `abort_code`, both being char[8] globals. `countdown` is initialized before `abort_code`, so we can take advantage of buffer overflow here to overwrite `abort_code` as well.

 What we can do is that when we are prompted for input, we can put any string without whitespaces from 8 to 15 characters long, and it will overwrite into `abort_code` and make it something else, so `strcmp(abort_code, "SAFE") != 0` becomes true, making the server print the flag.
 8 characters work as a NUL terminator "\0" will be added afterwards, which writes into `abort_code`.
 If you use 16 characters or longer, the NUL terminator isn't in `abort_code` anymore, which may cause `strcmp()` to fail completely and cause undefined behavior.
-I decided to use "12345678" and this is what happened:
+I decided to use "12345678" and got the flag.

 ![successful buffer overflow](assets/detonation/solution.png)